JeffHeck/SchoolDataProject/4_yr_f195_budgets.md

 - State-Wide Historical and Projected Ave Revenues and Expenses Per Student by Fund

 Charts:
+- State-Wide Historical and Projected Budget Amounts for the General Fund
-- State-Wide Historical and Projected Ave Revenues and Expenses Per Student for the General Fund
+- State-Wide Historical and Projected Budget Amounts Ave Per Student for the General Fund
 - Number of Districts with Projected Positive and Negative Balances by Fund

 ___